What Are Question Marks and Exclamation Marks?

 Overusing exclamations is exactly the same as not using them at all.
-Remember not to use exclamatory sentences immensely in formal writings.
+Remember not to use exclamatory sentences excessively in formal writing.

 A question mark (?) is used at the end of an interrogative sentence to ask a direct question.

-The question mark is used to make clear that the sentence is an interrogative one.
+The question mark is used to indicate that the sentence is an interrogative one and demands an answer.
 Let us compare these two examples:

-In the first example, the speaker is making sure if the person is Jimmy or not.
-In other words, they are asking whether the person is Jimmy or not.
+In the first example, the speaker is asking whether the person they are talking to is Jimmy or not.
 However, in the second example, the person is calling Jimmy.

 When and Where Do We Use Question Marks?

-You have to use a question mark wherever you need to get an answer, even when there are multiple questions to be answered.
+You have to use a question mark wherever you need an answer, even when there are multiple questions to be answered.
 Here are the examples:

 Who is that man?
 John? your brother?

 When? where? and how could I get there?